hoophq/terraform-provider-hoop/docs/resources/access_group.md

 The `hoop_access_group` resource creates and manages an access control mechanism that associates user groups with connections.
 When a user belonging to a specified group attempts to access Hoop, they will only be able to see and connect to the connections associated with their groups.

 Behind the scenes, this resource utilizes Hoop's access_control plugin to manage these associations.
 Each connection can be accessible by multiple groups, and each group can access multiple connections.

+## Race Conditions and Asynchronous Updates

+The access_control plugin in Hoop may process updates asynchronously.
+When creating multiple access groups that reference the same connections in quick succession, the changes from the first group may not be fully synchronized when the second group is created.
+This can result in the second group overwriting rather than appending to the connection's group list.

+To prevent this issue, always use Terraform's `depends_on` attribute to ensure a clear creation order when multiple access groups need to be assigned to the same connections.

 ## Attributes Reference